Gogie Stewart

-Gogie Stewart (2 January 1929 – 12 May 2003) was a multi-sport athlete from British Columbia, notably a former Canadian soccer player and lacrosse player.
+Gogie Stewart (2 January 1929 – 12 May 2003) was a Canadian multi-sport athlete and a former soccer player and lacrosse player.
 He was a three-time national soccer champion with Canadian clubs Vancouver City FC (1950) and Westminster Royals FC (1955, 1960) as well as a two-time national lacrosse champion with Vancouver Burrards (1949) and Nanaimo Timbermen (1956).
 He was one of Canada's starting inside forwards during FIFA World Cup Qualifiers in 1957.
 After his retirement, he became an honoured member of the Canada Soccer Hall of Fame.